If your clothes have been lost or damaged by a dry cleaner

-You could ask the trader if they’re a member of an alternative dispute resolution (ADR) scheme - it’s a way of solving disagreements without going to court.
+Check if you can use 'alternative dispute resolution' (ADR) - it’s a way of solving disagreements without going to court.

-If they don’t respond or won’t use an ADR scheme, keep a record of the fact that you asked them (and the date).
-You could also choose an ADR scheme yourself to solve the problem informally.
+If they don’t respond or won’t use ADR, keep a record of the fact that you asked them (and the date).
 This will help you later if you end up going to court.

 If you paid by credit or debit card, you could also consider complaining to the Financial Ombudsman Service to solve the problem.
 You can do this if you’re unhappy with how the dry cleaner responds to your complaint, or if they still haven’t responded after 8 weeks.